LuisReinoso/waterline-query-language-parser/README.md

 ## References

-To know more information about the query language of waterline visit [query-language] (https://sailsjs.com/documentation/concepts/models-and-orm/query-language).
+To know more information about the query language of waterline visit [query-language](https://sailsjs.com/documentation/concepts/models-and-orm/query-language).

 ## Contributions